diogotcorreia/master-thesis/docs/content/ch07-conclusion.typ

-Moreover, a tool, named #TheTool, has been developed to aid with finding the dangerous constructs that can lead to class pollution, and it has good accuracy and performance.
+Moreover, a tool, named #TheTool, has been developed to aid with finding the dangerous constructs that can lead to class pollution, and it has good precision and performance.
 Notably, it is able to detect class pollution in all currently known vulnerable projects.